Sudans Rastas Fear New Crackdown But Vow To Fight On - UrduPoint

 The number of Rastafarians in Sudan is unknown, and the community had largely lived underground under the autocratic rule of Omar al-Bashir, who was ousted in April 2019 following mass protests against his regime.

-"We were very enthused after Bashir's fall," said Ahmed, a long-time Bob Marley fan also known as "Maxman", at an art exhibition where he was performing reggae music with his band.
+"We were very enthused after Bashir's fall," said Ahmed, a long-time Bob Marley fan also known as "Maxman", at an art exhibition where he performed reggae music with his band.

-"Musicians and artists flourished," he said, donning brightly coloured head and wrist bands.
+"Musicians and artists flourished," said Ahmed, donning brightly coloured head and wrist bands.

 But a brief whiff of freedom did not last as a post-Bashir transition to civilian rule was upended last year when army chief Abdel Fattah al-Burhan led a military coup.